-- 1. Level the equatorial mount by adjusting the length of the three tripod legs. - 2.
-There are two latitude adjustment L-bolts (see Figure 4); loosen one while tightening the other.
+- 2. There are two latitude adjusting L-bolts (see Figure 4); loosen one while tightening the other.
 By doing this you will adjust the latitude of the mount.
 Continue adjusting the mount until the pointer on the latitude scale is set at the latitude of your observing site.
 If you don't know your latitude, consult a geographical atlas to find it.
 For example, if your latitude is 35° North, set the pointer to 35.
 The latitude setting should not have to be adjusted again unless you move to a different viewing location some distance away. - 3.
 Loosen the Dec. lock lever and rotate the telescope's optical tube until it is parallel with the right ascension axis, as it is in Figure 4. - 4.
 Move the tripod so the telescope tube and right ascension axis point roughly at Polaris.
 If you cannot see Polaris directly from your observing site, consult a compass and rotate the tripod so the telescope points north.
+There is a label bearing a large "N" at the base of the equatorial mount (Figure 6).
+It should be facing north.